dionizh/meexia.com/meexia/content/about/index.md

 in the first 17 years of my life.

 - In the midst of what was similar to a civil war, my parents sent me to Kuala Lumpur, Malaysia, where I lived for 15 months.
+I did not speak English before this.

 - Eventually my whole family (parents and 2 younger brothers) and I moved to Australia.
 I went back and forth between Melbourne and Sydney.
 Australia is the country I call home.

-- I received a scholarship to do a year of Game Programming study in Vancouver, Canada, so I took a year off Uni and flew across the world with $15,000 notes sewn by my dad on the inside of my jeans for a year of living cost.
+- I received a scholarship to do a year of Game Programming study in Vancouver, and convinced my parents to pay the rest.
+So I took a year off Uni and flew across the world with $15,000 notes sewn by my dad on the inside of my jeans.

 - I did the whole 'backpacking around South East Asia' for several weeks and came back with limbs full of bed bugs bites, which took months to clear off.